Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 The last train from Monistrol Montserrat is at 6.41 pm.

-Before this last train, trains are leaving for Barcelona every hour – going up to the first one at 9:41 am.
+Before this last train, trains leave for Barcelona every hour – going up to the first one at 9:41 am.

 These trains starting from Monistrol Montserrat reach Aeri-Montserrat station in four minutes.